 I bought my townhouse in April 2006 from a husband and wife duo; she was a Realtor and he was a contractor.
 They would buy properties together and flip them.
 This property was one they initially bought for their 19-year-old daughter to live on her own for the first time, but that only lasted a few months.
-Rather than taking their time to get all the upgrades right, they rushed through it and basically put “lipstick on a pig.”
-Perhaps the biggest offender was my master bathroom.
+After that, they rushed through the rehab and basically put “lipstick on a pig.”
+Perhaps the biggest offense was in my master bathroom.

 The master bathroom is actually two small rooms, one 5’ by 5’ that contains a walk-in shower and a toilet.
-The other small room is only about 43” wide and 5’ deep, but is sort of an offset from the bedroom, without a door, and leads into the shower room and my 5’ by 5’ walk-in-closet.
+The other small room just has a sink and is only about 43” wide and 5’ deep.
+It has no door, and leads into the shower room and my 5’ by 5’ walk-in-closet.

 The shower had been hastily refurbished, with cheap 4” x 4” tiles and a frosted glass shower door on a chrome track.
-Somewhere along the line, water started seeping into the walls from cracks in the tile/grout, and mold started to form behind the walls.
+Somewhere along the line, water started seeping through cracks in the tile/grout, and mold started to grow behind the walls.
 After a while, the drywall became flimsy and crumbled, leaving small holes at the base of the wall behind my toilet.

-This was a project I’d wanted to do last year, but job uncertainty at the beginning of 2018 delayed me out of budgetary concerns.
-This year, with the help of my early-retired dad (he left the factory 1 day before his 63rd birthday), we tore into the bathroom.
-My parents live in Indiana, and I live in Florida, so he has spent about a month each of the past 2 winters down here with me to escape the cold and snow, since he no longer MUST be there for his job.
+This was a project I’d wanted to do last year, but job uncertainty in early 2018 had me convinced to delay it.
+This year, with the help of my now-retired dad, we tore into the bathroom.
+My parents live in Indiana, and I live in Florida.
+Pretty self-explanatory why he spends about a month each winter down here to escape the cold and snow.

 Demolition began on his first full day here, the Saturday of MLK Day weekend.
 Since I work in government, this gave us 3 full days to get started by demolishing all of the old bathroom materials, planning what we would replace everything with, and buying some of the materials he would need to get some work done while I was at my day job on Tuesday-Friday that week.
 It took the full 3 days to demolish the bathroom, especially since this is an upstairs bathroom.
 We had to put everything in contractors trash bags and I personally hauled it all down the stairs and out the front door.
 We tore everything down to the studs and bare concrete floor.